-By way of contrast to the above unadalterated trash arand humbug, we beg attention to the following from tirthe Drogheda Argus :-On Tuesday last that truly benevolentlandford William SiSharman Crawford, Esq., convened a meeting of the tetenantry of his estate at Staleen, county Meath, for the popurpose of taking measures to enable them to pass safely ththrough the present season of distress and to improve their cocondition in the future.
-In accordance with hissentiments onon the tenant right he has set a glorious example to the lalandlords of Meath.
-At the meeting on Tuesday he stated that he would allallow his tenants the value of any improvements they calculow his tenants the value of any improvements they on the left side of the head, above the ear, which immake upon their holdings at any time they may wish to frightfully broke in the greater portion of the skull. rerelinquish them.
-He will himself take the farm in any sensuch event, and allow compensation, or he will permit whiche retiring tenant to sell his right to any other personwiwith the sole proviso that the solveney of the offered purwhicheser be satisfactorily shown to the landlord.
-He said mimore-he offered to advance mon y for the purpose of momore-he offered to advance man y for the purpose of gar, has died of starvation, at Mondein, near Paldadraining and other such parament improvements to any mersion. nemenant who wishes to avail himself of the offer, and sums no so advanced he will take back at five per cent, until it be rejrejaid.
-I For the immediate relief of desti-ute persons beformed Grey's Lan Lane Mr. D. Brick in the chair, to devise n ca committee consisting of the reverend parish Priest, the Reker.
-Denis Walsh, and others, who, by an arrangement, willvill levy a sufficient sum from the several holdings, one- addresses were made, and a collection was made in nabalf of which he authorises them to deduct from his rent was a support the support of the second that the extent of employment weekly contributions during the continuation of the necessarily must be injurious to the health of those who declarates the complainant persists in carrying on a likelikely to Legic. by the improvement of the lands will dearth. pressure further Mr. Crawford has given directions to under cattle.
-These are the wise and statesmanlike means by which this practical landlord shuts out famine comforts.
-Nor is this the first occasion on which he carried into effect the principles be advocates in relation to the occupation of land.
+MR. SHARMAN CRAWFORD AND HIS TENANTRY.
+By way of contrast to the above unadulterated trash and humbug, we beg attention to the following from the Drogheda Argus :--

+On Tuesday last that truly benevolentlandford William Sharman Crawford, Esq., convened a meeting of the tenantry of his estate at Staleen, county Meath, for the purpose of taking measures to enable them to pass safely through the present season of distress and to improve their condition in the future.
+In accordance with hissentiments on the tenant right he has set a glorious example to the landlords of Meath.
+At the meeting on Tuesday he stated that he would allow his tenants the value of any improvements they make upon their holdings at any time they may wish to frightfully broke in the greater portion of the skull relinquish them.
+He will himself take the farm in any such event, and allow compensation, or he will permit the retiring tenant to sell his right to any other personwith the sole proviso that the solvency of the offered purchaser be satisfactorily shown to the landlord.
+He said more-he offered to advance mon y for the purpose of draining and other such permanent improvements to any tenant who wishes to avail himself of the offer, and sums so advanced he will take back at five per cent, until it be leave little pressure upon this fund, and to reduce that pressure further Mr. Crawford has given directions to have the land tilled which he had in his own occupation under cattle.
+These are the wise and statesmanlike means by which this practical landlord shuts out famine and pestilence from his tenantry, and secures their future comforts.
+Nor is this the first occasion on which he car- Lee, a sworn broker and appraiser, lodging at the Blue ried into effect the principles he advocates in relation to the occupation of land.
 Well convinced of the soundness of the small farm system within proper regulations, he and excess in making a distress.
-Mr. Pelham appeared has divided into sixty holdings the same quantity of land which was held by five tenants when it came into his pos- 'Look on this picture and on that!'
-STATE OF THE COUNTRY.
+Mr. Pelham appeared has divided into sixty holdings the same quantity of land for the prosecution and stated the case, which appeared which was held by five tenants when it came into his pos- to be a most aggravated one, and illustrated in a forcible